Moonipur/CMUTEAM-CRU/README.md

                     If you fill out the BAM path, you should have the .bam.bai file in the same directory.
 If you choose the default value, this script will check for the existence of .bam.bai and generate it if it does not exist.
+    -b              Input normal file path (BAM file) *In case you want to compare with normal.
+                    This file should NOT where in same directory with Tumor BAM.
     -n              Id name of patient *Default [same as BAM file name] -s              The type of next generation sequencing methods ('WGS' or 'WES') *Required -r              Reference genome type ('hg19' or 'hg38') *Required